 Part One, The Community At Risk: Jurisdictional data; Hazards identification (natural, technological, civil / political); Geographic / demographic features; Risk map / risk calendar; Primary and secondary effects.

 Part Two, Community Analysis: Impact (people, property, economy, and environment); Resources required (human and equipment); Agencies impacted (emergency, non-emergency, volunteer).

 Part Three, Community Capabilities: Shortfalls; Proposed remedies; Benefit / cost.

-All Hands Consulting is uniquely qualified to provide Threat and Hazard Identification and Risk Assessment (THIRA) services having conducted eight THIRAs for several Urban Area Security Initiative (UASI) cities and for other emergency management programs nationally.
+All Hands Consulting is uniquely qualified to provide Threat and Hazard Identification and Risk Assessment (THIRA) services having conducted over 10 THIRAs in Urban Area Security Initiative (UASI) cities and counties and for other emergency management programs nationally.
 All Hands was the first in the nation to conduct a THIRA and the THIRA we did in 2012 for Baltimore was noted by FEMA as an exemplar for others to follow.
 Our process closely follows FEMA’s Comprehensive Preparedness Guide (CPG) 201, Second Edition released August 2013.
 In addition, we use the identified threats and hazards in setting capability targets for each core capability identified in the National Preparedness Goal as required in Presidential Policy Directive (PPD) 8: National Preparedness.
 These core capabilities are typically assessed using the State Preparedness Report (SPR) assessment tool.

 We have significant relevant experience based on previous projects: